Cognitive Behavioral Interventions

-CBT curriculum focuses on a goal-oriented treatment that takes a hands-on, practical approach to problem solving that transforms thinking patterns and behaviors.
-CBT modalities are offered in the following areas:
+CBI curriculum focuses on a goal-oriented treatment that takes a hands-on, practical approach to problem solving that transforms thinking patterns and behaviors.
+CBI modalities are offered in the following areas:

 - Anger Management

 Varies based on the offender’s assessed need and level of care:

 - CBI – Intensive Outpatient (ISI): 5 days a week, 2 hours per day for approximately 12 months

 - CBI – Outpatient (ISO): 3 days a week, 2 hours per day for approximately 12 months